-I, acknowledge e receipt of the Bonner County Vehicle Use Policy, adopted on Mag ,, , Please initial each stat ement below if it is true.
-I understand that it is my responsibility to read an nd understand the contents of this Policy. provisions of this Polic uties of employment in conformance with the ations, policies or procedures imposed by e to read the Policy.
+I, acknowledg e receipt of the Bonner County Vehicle Use Policy, adopted on May Please initial each state ement below if it is true.
+I understand that it is my responsibility to read a nd understand the contents of this Policy. provisions of this Policy uties of employment in conformance with the lations, policies or procedures imposed by e to read the Policy.
 I understand that this Policy may be modified wit hout prior notice to me.
-I understand that modification. should this Policy be modified hat I will be provided with a copy of the DATED this day of , 20 - (Employee) Driver's License e Number Issuing State
+I understand that modification. should this Policy be modified that I will be provided with a copy of the DATED this day of , 20 (Employee) Driver's License e Number Issuing State